nirmata/kyverno-aws-adapter/README.md

 | DescribeUpdate |
 | ListTagsForResource |

-You can specify the Role's ARN in the `roleArn` field inside the Helm chart's `values.yaml` file.
+You can specify the Role's ARN through the `roleArn` setting in the [Helm chart](/charts/kyverno-aws-adapter#installation).

 Please ensure that the trust relationship policy for your IAM role resembles the following format:
 ```json